Sales POC Playbook: Prove Your Product, Build Trust, and Advance Deals

 Table of Contents

-While buying B2B software isn't as simple as buying a new outfit, there are components of that experience that sales teams can optimize by way of sales POCs.
 A software POC is like trying on an outfit before purchasing it.
 It essentially gives the buyer the chance to determine whether the product is a good fit for their needs.
 This way, they can make purchases with greater confidence.

-What is a Sales Proof of Concept (and what is it not)?
+What is a sales proof of concept (and what is it not)?

 A sales POC (proof of concept) is a trial implementation of a software solution that vendors offer potential customers.
 It lets the customer experience and test the software's capabilities and features firsthand so they can evaluate the software's value and suitability for their specific needs.